TO DONATE TOWARDS DISASTER AND WILDFIRE RELIEF, CLICK HERE.

 The California Fire Foundation administers a variety of programs that provide assistance to the victims, firefighters, and communities that are affected by natural disaster.
-These programs support various needs throughout the aftermath of a natural disaster, ranging from immediate assistance to long-term recovery.
-Programs included in the wildfire relief efforts include the following:
+These programs support critical needs of those touched by natural disaster — from immediate assistance to long-term recovery.

 The California Fire Foundation’s Supplying Aid to Victims of Emergency (SAVE) program brings immediate, short-term relief to those who have lost their homes as a result of fire and other natural disasters throughout California.

 Frontline firefighters can provide SAVE gift cards, valued at $250, directly into the hands of fire and natural disaster victims.
 With a SAVE card in hand, victims of disaster can purchase basic necessities including food, clothing, medicine or temporary shelter.

 During the devastating Camp, Hill, and Woolsey Fires of 2018, the California Fire Foundation distributed over 10,000 SAVE cards totaling over $2.6 million in assistance.
 Watch the video below to learn more about the impact of the SAVE program during the disasters.

 Thousands of California firefighters work tirelessly for our communities, day in and day out.
 When catastrophic wildfires or natural disasters strike, many of our firefighters remain on the front lines, even as their own homes are lost.